Southern Hemisphere Influenza Vaccine Available Now

 Click here to read The Pfizer BionTech Covid-19 Vaccine for Adolescents 12-15.

-Dr Lim Hui Ling is the Medical Director of IMC and sees patients at our Jelita clinic.
-She has been with IMC for 18 years.
-Call 6465 4440 to book an appointment with Dr Lim.
+Dr Lim Hui Ling is the Medical Director of IMC and sees patients at our Holland Village clinic.
+Call 6733 4440 to book an appointment with Dr Lim.